 All candidates who are offered a role within The Schelwood Trust are required to undergo an Enhanced Disclosure and Barring Service check.
 The successful candidate will not be able to take up the appointment until the clearance is received from the DBS.
 Please be aware that the timescale for these checks is outside of the Trust’s control and can take some time to come through.
 For candidates who have registered previously for the DBS update service they can provide these details in order for an Update Service check to be made.
 This will confirm to the Trust whether there has been any activity since the original DBS application was made.

 Candidates who have lived or worked outside the UK must undergo the same checks as all other staff and overseas checks will be requested so that any relevant events that have occurred outside the UK can also be considered.
+These further checks will also include a check for information about any teacher sanction or restriction that an EEA professional regulating authority has imposed.

 If particular qualifications are listed as essential to the role on the Person Specification, evidence will need to be provided with original qualification certificates.
 Originals must be brought to the interview for those candidates who are short listed for verification.
 Copies will not be accepted.

-As part of our commitment to safeguarding the young people in our care all staff and volunteers are asked to undertake Level one Child Protection Training which will be valid for three years.
+As part of our commitment to safeguarding the young people in our care all staff and volunteers are asked to undertake Level One Child Protection Training which will be valid for three years.
 All new staff/volunteers are offered this training in an online format when they join us.

 All staff are expected to dress appropriately for school including during interview and should be neat, smart and clean, wearing clothes which are commensurate with their position as a responsible and professional adult in the school environment.